ODBC from C tutorial (part 1) — getting started

 driver-defined-attribute-keyword = identifier

-where character-string has zero or more characters; identifier has one or more characters; attribute-keyword is not case-sensitive; attribute-value may be case-sensitive; and the value of the DSN keyword does not consist solely of blanks.
-Due to the connection string grammar, keywords and attribute values that contain the characters []{}(),;?*=!@ should be avoided.
+where character-string has zero or more characters; identifier has one or more characters; attribute-keyword is not case-sensitive; attribute-value may be case-sensitive.
+To comply with connection string grammar, keywords and attribute values that contain the characters []{}(),;?*=!@ should be avoided.
 The value of the DSN keyword cannot consist only of blanks, and should not contain leading blanks.
 Because of the grammar of the system information, keywords and data source names cannot contain the backslash (\) character.
-Applications do not have to add braces around the attribute value after the DRIVER keyword unless the attribute contains a semicolon (;), in which case the braces are required.
-If the attribute value that the driver receives includes the braces, the driver should not remove them, but they should be part of the returned connection string.
+Applications don't have to add braces around the attribute value after the DRIVER keyword unless the attribute contains a semicolon (;), in which case the braces are required.
+If the attribute value that the ODBC driver receives includes the braces, the driver should not remove them, but they should be part of the returned connection string.

-The key to the previous example is the InConnectionString argument which can contain some ODBC defined attributes (there are also driver defined attributes but these vary per driver).
-The ODBC defined attributes are:
+The key to the previous example is the InConnectionString argument, which can contain some ODBC-defined attributes (there are also driver-defined attributes but these vary per driver).
+The ODBC-defined attributes are:

 The connection string returned by SQLDriverConnect can be used to reconnect at a later date.
-You may ask why bother returning a connection string when one was passed in which presumably was sufficient to connect in the first place.
+You may ask why bother returning a connection string when the one passed in which presumably was sufficient to connect in the first place.
 The reasons for this are:

-1. If you use SQL_DRIVER_COMPLETE the driver is free to retrieve any other attributes it needs to connect in addition to those you passed in.
+1. If you use SQL_DRIVER_COMPLETE the ODBC driver is free to retrieve any other attributes it needs to connect in addition to those you passed in.

 #include <stdio.h>